FastRobot/chef_aws_demo/README.md

 From there you may explore a sample web application backed by a redis datastore, and test changes locally using test kitchen.

-Once you happy with your tested changes, you can use a different cookbook to automatically deploy that app to EC2 instances that chef will provision for you, put into different secure subnets and register with an ELB for redundancy.
+Once you are happy with your tested changes, you can use a different cookbook to automatically deploy that app to EC2 instances that chef will provision for you, put into different secure subnets and register with an ELB for redundancy.